 How popular is the baby name Shirin in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Shirin and check out all the blog posts that mention the name Shirin.
+Plus, check out all the blog posts that mention the name Shirin.

 According to data from the New York City Department of Health, the most popular baby names in the city last year were Olivia and Ethan.